Sansho the Bailiff (1954)

 …………………………………………………..

-But Kenji Mizoguchi just isn’t a director for me as I also did not fall in love with ‘Ugetsu’.
+Although I respect this movie for its obvious cinematic merits, Kenji Mizoguchi just isn’t a director for me as I also did not fall in love with ‘Ugetsu’.
 His films are definitely empathetic and gorgeously artistic, but lacking in terms of a more memorable storyline and characters, which is surely the case here.
+They are also weakly paced and not as engaging as the best Japanese movies from this period.

-Sansho the Bailiff is too melodramatic and overall never as amazing as critics have said it is, but its deeply humanistic approach to depicting the medieval times is admirable and the cinematography is gorgeously artistic.
-It’s an admirable movie, but the works of Kenji Mizoguchi simply do not appeal to me as much as they appeal to others.
+Sansho the Bailiff’s deeply humanistic approach to depicting the medieval times is admirable and the cinematography is gorgeously artistic.
+It’s a superbly made movie from a technical standpoint, but the works of Kenji Mizoguchi simply do not appeal to me as much as they appeal to others, and this one is particularly slowly paced and reveling in the misery of its characters to the point that it became overbearing and monotonous.

 My Rating – 4